zack-fathi/Muscle_Missions/README.md

 ## Lessons Learned
 Creating Muscle Missions was a journey of passion, combining my love for fitness with technology.
 The project honed my skills in containerization & microservices using Docker Compose, CI/CD implementation via GitHub Actions, robust user authentication, and efficient RESTful API design.

-*## Screenshots/Demos
-*(Include screenshots or links to demo videos showcasing the UI, chatbot interactions, and workout generation process.)*

 ## Contact
 For more information or collaboration opportunities, please email: [zackeryfathi@gmail.edu](mailto:zackeryfathi@gmail.com)